livepeer/go-livepeer/README.md

 We'll walk through the steps of becoming a transcoder on the test network.
 To learn more about the transcoder, refer to the [Livepeer whitepaper](https://github.com/livepeer/wiki/blob/master/WHITEPAPER.md)

-- `livepeer --testnet --transcoder` to start the node as a transcoder.
+- `livepeer --rinkeby --transcoder` to start the node as a transcoder.

 - `livepeer_cli` - make sure you have test ether and test Livepeer token.
 Refer to the Quick Start section for getting test ether and test tokens.